mrfishie/larwan/README.md

  - Standard components for most of CanvasRenderingContext2D's features (including transforms)
  - Complex color and style system (conversion between CSS-formatted colors, RGB(A), and HSL(A))
+ - Magic properties on components and styles automate dirtying elements
  - Extensible tree-based component system
  - Efficient rendering mechanism